MythiCode/flutter_camera_kit/README.md

 There are 2 modes `ScaleTypeMode.fill` and `ScaleTypeMode.fit` for this parameter.
 If you want camera preview fill your widget area, use `fill` mode.
 In this mode, camera preview may be croped for filling widget area.
 If you want camera preview to show entire lens preview, use `fit` mode.
 In this mode, camera preview may be shows blank areas.

 `previewFlashMode`:
-This parameter accepts 3 values. `CameraFlashMode.auto`, `CameraFlashMode.on` and `CameraFlashMode.off`.
+This parameter accepts 3 values, `CameraFlashMode.auto`, `CameraFlashMode.on` and `CameraFlashMode.off`.
 For changing value after initial use `changeFlashMode` method in controller.

-`useCamera2API`:
-For fixing problem with flash In old phones like Samsung S6, switch between CameraAPI and Camera2 API.
-Set this parameter false Barcode scanning not support from this.
-Default value is true.
+`androidCameraMode`:
+**This parameter has been replaced with `useCamera2API`.**
+This parameter accepts 3 values, `API_X`, `API_1`, `API_2`.
+Default value is `API_X`.
+Some feature is available in each value.
+`API_1` features: Taking picture
+`API_2` features: Taking picture, Scaning barcode (Taking picture with flash has some issues, Auto flash in barcode scanning mode works in some phones.)
+`API_X` features: Taking picture, Scaning barcode (Auto flash in barcode scanning mode doesn't work.)

+`cameraSelector`:
+Set front and back camera with this parameter.
+This parameter accepts 3 values, `back` and `front`

 `onPermissionDenied`:
 After android and iOS user deny run time permission, this method is called.

 `onBarcodeRead`:
 In barcodeReader mode, while camera preview detect barcodes, This method is called.

 ## Controller methods
 **Take Picture**
-For taking picture pass `hasBarcodeReader`'s value `false` and then use controller for taking picture.
+You can take picture with this method.
+Unlike `API_2`, in `API_X`, you can take picture in scaning barcode mode.

 ```
   String path = await cameraKitController.takePicture();
 ```